Words by Simon Difford

 One of the classic cocktails named after New York's five boroughs, probably more directly after the then newly opened Bronx Zoo.
 There are numerous variations on the recipe, but the ingredients classically comprise dry gin, dry and sweet vermouth, and orange juice.

 Skip to Bronx recipes and riffs below

-The Bronx Zoological Park and neighbouring Gardens opened 8th November 1899 and it is presumed a bartender created this eponymous cocktail after being inspired by his visit to the newly opened zoo.
-The first known reference in print appeared on 15th February 1901 in the The Virginia Enterprise newspaper so dating the creation sometime between 1899 and 1901.
+The Bronx Zoological Park and neighbouring Gardens opened 8th of November 1899 and it is presumed a bartender created this eponymous cocktail after being inspired by his visit to the newly opened zoo.
+The first known reference in print appeared on the 15th of February 1901 in the The Virginia Enterprise newspaper so dating the creation sometime between 1899 and 1901.

 The Bronx doesn't find its way into a cocktail recipe book until 1908, but then it appears in three, although only the first of these, by William Boothby, is what we recognise as being a Bronx cocktail today:

 The World's Drinks and How to Mix Them by William "Cocktail" Boothby (published 1908 San Francisco, USA)

 Jack's Manual by Jacob Abraham Grohusko (published 1908 New York, USA)